AmmarYacoub/AmmarYacoub.github.io/_awards/Dissertation.md

 title: "Dean’s Dissertation Fellowship"
 collection: awards
 type: "Award"
-permalink: /award/Dissertation
+permalink: /awards/deans-dissertation-fellowship/
-venue: "SMU Moody School"
+venue: "Moody School of Graduate and Advanced Studies, Southern Methodist University"
 location: "Dallas, Texas"
 ---

-Received the Dean’s Dissertation Fellowship for the 2026–27 academic year.
+Selected as a recipient of the Dean’s Dissertation Fellowship for the 2026–27 academic year.
+The fellowship supports outstanding doctoral students during the final stage of their dissertation research and recognizes academic and research achievement.